Feedback comments from training courses we have delivered include…

 Very informative and well facilitated, liked the multisensory approach to the training.

-Feedback received from senior leaders in schools with whom we have worked include…
+Feedback received from senior leaders with whom we have worked include…

 Here at Meadowfield Primary, a large inner city school with over 70% free school meals entitlement, we knew we had to make a strong and bold change to our behaviour processes within school to address the unrest and poor behaviour choices which were being made on a daily basis.
 We lacked consistency and, more importantly, courage to implement our vision and values when faced with poor behaviour.
 Colleagues at all levels have benefitted enormously from working alongside Terence whilst he has uncovered that which really matters to us.
 He has shown us how we can marry our child centre vision and implement our values whilst not accepting poor behaviour; he gave us the tools to put the vision into practice and to challenge ourselves and each other so that our school became one where we wanted to come to work and where we would send our own children.

 Achieving the vision alongside the consistency and challenging those who didn't follow our processes has become 'the way we do things around here' and the benefits in terms of positive staff morale and reduction in behaviour incidents has been incredible.
 For Terence to come back to see us on a regular basis has kept our school moving forward on our restorative practice ethos and it is now well embedded and continuing to evolve at all levels.